Mama-simba/john-wick/README.md

-# John Wick Sinopsis
+# John Wick Sinopsis :movie_camera:

-A simple landing page to put in practise HTML, CSS and user interaction (JavaScript DOM manipulation) concepts.
+A synopsis landing page to put in practise some HTML, CSS and user interaction (JavaScript DOM manipulation) concepts.